 Standard Road Plan PV-13 shows configurations and details for milled centerline rumble strips.
 Alignment tolerances and other requirements are contained in Specification 2548.
 Grinding dimensions and alignment of the pattern should be randomly checked and adjusted, if necessary.
 Centerline rumble strips are gapped at intersections and bridge approaches as shown on Standard Road Plan PV-13.

 As with shoulder rumble strips, milling equipment variations can result in differences in the centerline rumble strip construction operation.
-The cutting head must be capable of providing a smooth cut, without tearing or snagging the HMA pavement.
+The cutting head must be capable of providing a smooth cut, without tearing or snagging the asphalt pavement.
 Multiple cutting heads and electronic controls can speed the process and eliminate variability in milling depth and pattern.
 Similarly, all loose material resulting from the milling operation must be removed from the pavement surface and either used as fillet material adjacent to the pavement edge or properly disposed of off the project.

 Unless specified otherwise in the contract documents, centerline rumble strips are not sealed with Bituminous Fog Seal.
 Since centerline paint markings are subsequently placed through milled areas, there are concerns that the fog seal will prevent adequate bonding of the paint to the pavement surface.